 *If you don't have individual chili spices, you can use a Mexican chili powder blend.

-How long will this Chocolate Avocado Pudding last in the fridge?
+How long does Avocado Chocolate Pudding last in the fridge?

-I’d say no more than a couple days, but you’ll never find out – it’s too yummy to last that long!
+No more than a couple days, but you’ll never find out.
+It’s too yummy to last that long!